 SRTC staff will respond within five business days of receipt by either:

 Providing the record(s) for inspection and/or copying of the record after payment of any applicable fees.
 Acknowledging receipt of the request and providing a reasonable estimate of the time necessary to respond based on the need to: Request clarification of an unclear request Locate and assemble the records requested Notify persons or agencies affected by the request Determine whether any of the records are exempt from disclosure Request a deposit before duplication of records Denying the request.
 If a request is denied, a written statement shall be provided to the requestor of the specific exemption authorizing the withholding of the record (or part) and a brief explanation of how the exemption applies to the record withheld.

-There may be fees associated with the request for the actual costs connected with copying public records, including the staff time spent making the copies, postage or delivery costs.
+There may be fees associated with costs connected to copying public records, postage or delivery costs.
 You will be informed of these fees when staff responds.